evaletolab/gelux-os/README.md

 # gelux-os
 This project was a private initative to develop a simple and fully customisable GNU/Linux distribution that have the hability to boot from an external USB flash or from a [Windows NTFS parition](/win32-setup/).
-By customisable we mean that you can build a complete bootable OS with your complete suite of [software, drivers and config](/gelux-meta-packages).
+By customisable I mean that you can build a complete and bootable OS with inside, your suite of [softwares, drivers and configs](/gelux-meta-packages).
 I did this work in 2004 with the great and strong support of Marc Kalberer, Bjorn Arvidsson and Stephane Hernandez.
 Here is the usual screenshots,

 ## Booting
 Booting Linux is mainly the result of these files [linuxrc](/gelux-live/linuxrc) and [includes](/gelux-live/etc).
 By studying those files you can have a good idea on what is going on.